Johan Hjort: The early years

 Johan Hjort was the first child of Johan S. A. Hjort, a professor of ophthalmology, and Elisabeth Falsen, of the Falsen family.
 Among his siblings was the engineer Alf Hjort, who became a leader of subwater tunnel constructions in New York City.
-Johan Hjort had wanted to become a zoologist since his early schooldays, but to please his father he took initial courses in medicine, before following Fridtjof Nansen's advice and his own wish, leaving for the University of Munich to study zoology with Richard Hertwig.
+Johan Hjort had wanted to become a zoologist since his early schooldays, but to please his father he took initial courses in medicine, before following Fridtjof Nansen's advice and his own wish, leaving for the Ludwig-Maximilians-Universität München to study zoology with Richard Hertwig.
 He then worked at the Stazione Zoologica in Naples on an embryological problem, which led to his doctorate in Munich at the age of 23 in 1892.
 He returned to Norway to become curator of the University Zoological Museum, where he developed more modern courses for students, and in 1894 he succeeded G. O. Sars as Research Fellow in Fisheries.
 After a year at University of Jena he was in 1897 appointed the directorship of the University Biological Station in Drøbak.